-- you wish to embark on individual stock investing across multiple industries and not constrain to a particular country
+- Wish to embark on individual stock investing across multiple industries and not constrained to a particular country

 - Wish to learn about a proper, full investment process, from idea generation to the maintenance of a portfolio on an ongoing basis

 - Wish to learn about the different ways of valuing companies

 - Look upon investing not just gambling on a piece of paper but as speculating on listed business

-- who wish to equip themselves with the competency to get started
+- Wish to equip themselves with the competency to get started

 - Wish to learn from practitioners how they make use of each competency area, within the full set of competencies required for investing

-- who have time and willing to put in the effort to look into individual stock investing?
+- Has time and is willing to put in the effort to look into individual stock investing?
 Also for those who think this is a good skill-set to invest upon

 Students of the course learn through a series of articles and video-based modules.
 These modules will go through all the competencies of their investment methodology.

 Thereafter, students will be able to sign up for 6-hour Investment Quadrant Webinar Workshops conducted by Victor and Rusmin (usually during weekends).

 Through these workshops, students will be able to refresh or be enlightened on the nuances of each module that they might have missed out on.
 During these workshops, case studies and questions & answers will be carried out, so that students can come full circle to see how the concepts come together.

 And students can sign up for these workshops as many times as they wish (but your mileage may vary)

 There is also an online question and answers medium where students can interact with trainers and fellow students

 The cost of the Investment Quadrant 2022 is US$358 (approx SG$497).
 This is a $200 discount from the original price of SG$697.

-It is Live now but only in a limited window.
+Investment Quadrant is LIVE now but only in a limited window.

-If you are interested, you have until 19th July, Sunday 23:59 to signed up for it (approx 2 days more).
+If you are interested, you have until 10th July, Sunday 23:59 to sign up for it.